 Traditional research works at level 1 (Discuss): science occurs somewhere in a university, and then we hear about findings on TV, or read it in a newspaper.
 CBPR aims to operate at high engagement levels: the exact strategies might vary, but society is always involved from the very beginning of the research process, coming up with the questions to be answered, co-designing the research process with scientists.

-And this is what we do at the Science Shop: we listen to the concerns of groups in society, who come to us with a question or even with a challenge they face.
-Together, we can break down the problem in parts and see which questions can be asked, which answers would help face the challenge.
-Then, a research project is set in motion, lead by a scientist of the WUR and involving not only the group with the question but also many other voices and perspectives.
+And this is what we do at the Science Shop: we listen to the concerns of groups in society, who come to us with a question or with a challenge they face.
+Together, we can break down the problem in parts and see which questions can be asked, or which answers would help face the challenge.
+Then, a research project is set in motion, led by a scientist of the WUR and involving not only the group with the question but also many other voices and perspectives.
 By engaging many different actors we can better understand the problem and how to find answers together.